-In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company (each, a "Liquidation Event") or Deemed Liquidation Event (as defined below), the holders of shares of Redeemable Convertible Preferred Stock shall be entitled to be paid, with respect to each share of Redeemable Convertible Preferred Stock then outstanding held by the holder, out of the assets of the Company available for distribution to its stockholders, on a preferred basis prior and in preference to any distribution to the holders of any common stock or any other junior stock of the Company, an amount in cash per share of Redeemable Convertible Preferred Stock equal to (i) in the event of a Deemed Liquidation Event occurring prior to the 24-month anniversary of the issue date, the greater of (x) 200% multiplied by the sum of the Accrued Value plus an amount equal to all accrued or declared and unpaid dividends on the Redeemable Convertible Preferred Stock that have not previously been added to the Accrued Value or (y) such amount per share as would have been payable in respect of the shares of common stock into which such share of Redeemable

-Convertible Preferred Stock is then convertible, assuming all outstanding shares of Redeemable Convertible Preferred Stock were converted into common stock immediately prior to such Deemed Liquidation Event or (ii) in the event of (A) a Liquidation Event that is not a Deemed Liquidation Event or (B) a Deemed Liquidation Event occurring on or after the 24-month anniversary of the issue date, the greater of (x) the sum of the Accrued Value plus an amount equal to all accrued or declared and unpaid dividends on the Redeemable Convertible Preferred Stock that have not previously been added to the Accrued Value or (y) such amount per share as would have been payable in respect of the shares of common stock into which such share of Redeemable Convertible Preferred Stock is then convertible, assuming all outstanding shares of Redeemable Convertible Preferred Stock were converted into common stock immediately prior to such Liquidation Event or Deemed Liquidation Event, as applicable, (the amount payable pursuant to this sentence is hereinafter referred to as the "Liquidation Amount").
-Deemed Liquidation Event means a reorganization, merger or consolidation in which: (A) the Company is a constituent party or (B) a subsidiary of the Company is a constituent party or (B) a subsidiary of the Company is a constituent party and the Company issues shares of its capital stock pursuant to such reorganization, merger or consolidation continue to represent, or are converted into or exchanged for shares of capital stock that represent, immediately following such reorganization, merger or consolidation, a majority, by voting power, of the capital stock of (1) the surviving or resulting corporation or (2) if the surviving or resulting corporation is a wholly-owned subsidiary of another corporation immediately following such reorganization, the parent corporation of such surviving or resulting corporation.
+In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company (each, a "Liquidation Event") or Deemed Liquidation Event (as defined below), the holders of shares of Redeemable Convertible Preferred Stock shall be entitled to be paid, with respect to each share of Redeemable Convertible Preferred Stock then outstanding held by the holder, out of the assets of the Company available for distribution to its stockholders, on a preferred basis prior and in preference to any distribution to the holders of any common stock or any other junior stock of the Company. an amount in cash per share of Redeemable Convertible Preferred Stock equal to (i) in the event of a Deemed Liquidation Event occurring prior to the 24month anniversary of the issue date, the greater of (x) 200% multiplied by the sum of the Accrued Value plus an amount equal to all accrued or declared and unpaid dividends on the Redeemable Convertible Preferred Stock that have not previously been added to the Accrued Value or (y) such amount per share as would have been payable in respect of the shares of common stock into which such share of Redeemable Convertible Preferred Stock is then convertible, assuming all outstanding shares of Redeemable Convertible Preferred Stock were converted into common stock immediately prior to such Deemed Liquidation Event or (ii) in the event of (A) a Liquidation Event that is not a Deemed Liquidation Event or (B) a Deemed Liquidation Event occurring on or after the 24-month anniversary of the issue date, the greater of (x) the sum of the Accrued Value plus an amount equal to all accrued or declared and unpaid dividends on the Redeemable Convertible Preferred Stock that have not previously been added to the Accrued Value or (y) such amount per share as would have been payable in respect of the shares of common stock into which such share of Redeemable Convertible Preferred Stock is then convertible, assuming all outstanding shares of Redeemable Convertible Preferred Stock were converted into common stock immediately prior to such Liquidation Event or Deemed Liquidation Event, as applicable (the Liquidation Amount).
+Deemed Liquidation Event means a reorganization, merger or consolidation in which: (A) the Company is a constituent party or (B) a subsidiary of the Company is a constituent party and the Company issues shares of its capital stock pursuant to such reorganization, merger or consolidation, except any such reorganization, merger or consolidation involving the Company or a subsidiary in which the shares of capital stock of the Company outstanding immediately prior to such reorganization, merger or consolidation continue to represent, or are converted into or exchanged for shares of capital stock that represent, immediately following such reorganization, merger or consolidation, a majority, by voting power, of the capital stock of (1) the surviving or resulting corporation or (2) if the surviving or resulting corporation is a wholly-owned subsidiary of another corporation immediately following such reorganization, merger or consolidation, the parent corporation of such surviving or resulting corporation.